Characterizations of freeness for equidimensional subspaces: Duality results

 \subsection{Multi-residues and Jacobian ideal}

 Let $C$ be a reduced complete intersection.
-A consequence of \cite[Lemma 5.4]{snc} and theorem~\ref{reg} is that the dual of the Jacobian ideal $\mc{J}_C$ of $C$ is the module of multi-residues $\mc{R}_C$.
+A consequence of \cite[Lemma 5.4]{snc} and \cite[Theorem 3.1]{alektsikh} is that the dual of the Jacobian ideal $\mc{J}_C$ of $C$ is the module of multi-residues $\mc{R}_C$.

-In this subsection, we give another proof this duality, which does not depend on the isomorphism of theorem~\ref{reg}.
-In addition, we extend it to the case of reduced equidimensional spaces.
+In this subsection, we give another proof of this duality, which does not depend on the isomorphism of \cite[Theorem 3.1]{alektsikh}.
+Furthermore, our approach enables us to extend this duality to the case of reduced equidimensional subspaces by introducing the ideal $\mc{J}_{X/C}$ defined below which may differ from the ideal considered in \cite{snc} when the subspace is not Gorenstein (see remark~\ref{remar:jac}).
 Our proof uses the perfect pairings of proposition~\ref{nonci:prop:dualite:omkxc:derkxc} and is analogous to the proof of \cite[Proposition 3.4]{gsres}.